MEET-microbit-project/microbit-macau/docs/index.md

 ## [](#neopixel) Neopixel
 There is a dedicated `neopixel` module.
-The relevant pin is pin 13 and there are 12 pixel in the Neopixel array.
+The relevant pin is pin 13 and there are 12 pixels in the Neopixel array.
 ```python
 import neopixel